ishita-sadhukhan/Retail-Store-Analysis/README.md

 # Business Problem

 Superstore Global Retail Chain who supplies various office,home supplies wants expand their business in the East region.
 They are currently operating in the North, Central and South Europe.
-As a first step, they want to understand how they performed in terms of the sales and profit for the past three years to take somme informed decisons.
+As a first step, they want to understand how they performed in terms of the sales and profit on these regions for the past three years to take some informed decisons.
 With this exercise, they seek to understand :

 * What are the total sales and profit inclusing total number of orders
 * A comprehensive view on sales and profit across regions over the last 4 years